Pixels, Printing dpi, Video dpi - What's With That? First Basic Fundamentals

 Camera Exif Data Need a good Exif viewer?

-This scanning section is older now, the site has since moved towards digital camera basics.
-But do realize that the scanning material is about the basics, and the basics of scanning have not changed, still very valid.
-The purpose is to offer some scanning tips and to explain the basics for photos and documents.
-It is about the fundamentals of digital images, about the basics to help you get the most from your images from your scanner and camera.
-How it works, for those that want to know.
+This scanning material is about the basics of scanning photos and documents.
+The purpose here is to offer some scanning tips about using your scanner, and to explain the basics for scanning photos and documents.
+It is also about the fundamentals of digital images, about the basics to help you get the most from your images from your scanner or camera.
+How it works, for those who want to know.

 Included here are the general questions that we've all asked about digital images.
-The material is about the basics, and is appropriate for the beginner.
-The content is certainly not superficial, but it is not at all difficult either, it is just simply about how it works.
-It describes in plain language the things we need to know to be efficient and get the most from our images, in the various ways that we can use them.
+The material is about the basics of scanning, certainly not superficial, but it is not at all difficult either, it is just simply about how it works.
+It describes in plain language the things we need to know to efficiently get the most from our images, in the various ways that we can use them.

+DPI resolution is one of the first concerns.
 Many newbies want to scan a photo at the greatest possible resolution.
-We'll explain why that's the wrong answer, with tips about how to choose a more appropriate answer.
-That and many other scanning basics are covered here, and it's intended to be a fast jump start to aid newcomers to graphics and scanning.
+We'll explain why that's the very wrong answer, with tips about how to choose a more appropriate answer to match the actual job.
+That and many other scanning basics are covered here, and it's intended help newcomers to graphics and scanning of photos and documents.
 There will be a little technique to learn, but when you've seen it once, then it's rather simple.